nejla/auth-service/SAML.md

 The following configuration options are required
   * `SAML_CONFIG_PATH`: Path to the configuration directory

 The directory should contain a number of sub-directories, one for each instance that should have SAML enabled.
   * The names of the subdirectories are not relevant, you can choose them freely
   * Each directory should contain the following three files
   * `key.pem`: client's PEM-encoded private RSA key, used to decrypt SAML assertions.
   * `certificate.pem`: IdP's PEM-encoded X509 signing certificate.
 Used to check signed assertions. (the "realm certificate")
   * `config`: a simple "key=value" encoded configuration for the instance, with the following fields:
     * `audience`: the audience for SAML assertions (has to match the client name in keycloak or other IdPs)
     * `idp_request_url`: The IdP's URL for authentication requests
     * `instance`: The auth-service instance this configuration applies to.
 Please note that each instance can only have **one** SAML configuration, multiple configurations will overwrite each other in an unspecified order.
     * `redirect_after_login`: URL to redirect after SAML login succeeds
+    * `allow_unencrypted_assertions`: Accept unencrypted assertions from the IdP (encrypted assertions are always accepted).
+Note that the encryption key still needs to be set.
+    * `allow_unsolicited_responses`: Accept unsolicited auth responses,
+      e.g. IdP-initiated SSO.

 Example for the `config` file:
 ```